Cybersecurity Trends in Africa: 7 Things You Must Know

-When taking a look at the changing times, you must keep an eye toward technology.
+When taking a look at the changing times, you must keep an eye on technology.
 More specifically, cybersecurity is the next frontier of tech in a Web 2.0 world.

 There are more than 1.2 billion people on the continent of Africa, and the number of internet users is rapidly increasing by the day.
 As such, there are several cybersecurity threats that will come into play, as various African nations continuously grow and embrace the web.